jnnpk/hate_instigating_speech_dataset/README.md

 ## Annotation Process
 The primary objective of this dataset is to label comments as hate instigating speech or not.
 The annotation process involved two key steps:

 1. **Labeling Replies:** Replies associated with each comment were labeled as either hate speech or non-hate speech.
-This step aimed to understand the nature of user-generated responses to the original comments.

 2. **Measuring Hate Speech Instigation:** The level of hate speech instigation at the comment level was determined by examining the ratio of hate replies to the total number of replies.
-This metric helps assess the extent to which a comment may incite or provoke hate speech from others.

 ## Hate Speech Definitions